squaregear/Collins/docs/syntax.md

 ### The Initial Function

 Modules should generally include a definition for a function called Initial, which takes one parameter.
-This is used when a new instance of the module is first crated.
+This is used when a new instance of the module is first created.
 Initial will be called with the instance's identifier.
 The return value will be kept as that instance's initial state.

 If Initial is not defined in your module a default implementaion will be added that simply sets the instance's state to 0.